Post Award Fiscal Management

 - Coordinating timing, payment, reporting, deliverables and other performance requirements of the subcontract to ensure performance by NCSU under the prime agreement/award

-These requirements are listed on the Subaward Action Request Form linked below:
+These requirements are listed on the Subaward Action Request Form (Excel).

 Most sponsoring agencies require PRIOR approval before subcontracting any project efforts.
 If a subcontract was not included in the original award, refer to the prime agreement terms to determine what approvals are required by the sponsoring agency before committing to a subcontract.
 (See next section for proper processing.)